Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 As a worker therefore, I expect GenAI to be used to create rough drafts of the any final product I'm working on, with me going through that draft and making the necessary adjustments.
 When evaluating if any of these tools is useful to me then, the mathematical theory I'm trying to validate is:

-Prompting + Suggestion Time + Vetting Time <= Time to do it myself
+> Prompting + Suggestion Time + Vetting Time <= Time to do it myself

-If the some of them time it takes for me to explain to the AI what I want it to do, the time it takes to process and respond, and the time it takes for me to vet the first draft is less than the time it takes me to do it myself - there is value.
+If the sum of them time it takes for me to explain to the AI what I want it to do, the time it takes to process and respond, and the time it takes for me to vet the first draft is less than the time it takes me to do it myself - there is value.
 This is why I say GenAI tools are productivity tools first and foremost, the goal is to make you accomplish your goals faster.

 This is also the claim companies selling GenAI tools are making, and the evidence from [research is more and more leaning towards this being true](https://www.forbes.com/sites/glenngow/2023/07/02/chatgpt-and-generative-ai-what-to-do-with-all-the-productivity/?sh=401bcd973edc).